fredericjacquet2/Finance-transfo-course/slides/4_Skills & competencies.md

 ----

-Greatest expectation for people is to participate to change implementation, in a co-construction mode.
+The greatest expectation for people is to participate to change implementation, in a co-construction mode.
-Finance, transverse business patner, is in the best position to federate the change, in a co-construction mode
+Finance, transverse business patner, is in the best position to federate this change in co-construction mode

-Two means to deploy change :
+Change needs to be support by two vectors :
-- By dedicated teams ( internal team or external consultant) and relies on techniques (instrumental driving and / or agile driving)
+- Dedicated teams, whether internal or external consultants (it then develops a number of techniques based on instrumental and / or agile driving)
-- Driven by management (managerial change management)
+- Management driven (managerial change management)

-#### Change becomes a daily managerial practice, in a process of tranversal co-construction
+#### Change management has to become a daily managerial practice, in a process of tranversal co-construction

 ----